-3.3.4 Activities that are Considered to be Temporary and Limited
+3.3.3 Activities Considered Temporary and Limited

-This portion of the guidance is incomplete and the reader should contact DWQ for assistance in the interim to determine if the activity will be considered temporary and limited.-A ILevel II ADR review-may not be required if the Executive SecretaryDirector determines degradation from a discharge qualifies as temporary and limited following a review of information provided by the applicant (R317-2-3.5b(3) and (4)).
+A Level II ADR may not be required if the Director determines degradation from a discharge qualifies as temporary and limited following a review of information provided by the applicant (R317-2-3.5b(3) and (4)).
 The information provided by applicant should include:

-- length of time during which water quality will be lowered.
-As a general rule of thumb, temporary means days or months not years;

-- percent change in ambient conditions;

-- pollutants affected;

-- likelihood for long-term water quality benefits to the segment (e.g., as may result from dredging of contaminated sediments); - whether fish spawning, or survival and development of aquatic fauna will be affected (excluding fish removal efforts); - degree to which achieving the applicable Water Quality Standards during the proposed activity may be at risk; and - potential for any residual long-term influences on existing uses.
+- length of time during which water quality will be lowered; - percent change in ambient conditions; - pollutants affected; - likelihood for long-term water quality benefits to the segment (e.g., as may result from dredging of contaminated sediments); - whether fish spawning, or survival and development of aquatic fauna will be affected (excluding fish removal efforts);

+- degree to which achieving the applicable Water Quality Standards during the proposed activity may be at risk; and - potential for any residual long-term influences on uses.

 U.S. Fish and Wildlife Service and the Utah Division of Wildlife Resources should be consulted to determine if the timing of the project potentially will affect fish spawning.
-Clean Water Act Section 402 gGeneral pPermits, CWA Section 404 nNationwide and gGeneral pPermits, or activities of short duration and limited impact may be deemed to have temporary and limited effects on water quality.
-See Section 3.67.0 for additional detail.
+Clean Water Act Section 402 General Permits, CWA Section 404 Nationwide and General Permits, or activities of short duration and limited impact may be deemed to have temporary and limited effects on water quality.
+See Section 7.0 for additional detail.

 The determination of whether an activity is considered temporary and limited will be made where there is a reasonable factual basis to support such a conclusion.
-As a general rule of thumb, temporary means days or months, not years, and covers activities that lower water quality on a non-permanent basis such as during construction or optimization.
+As a general rule of thumb, temporary means days or months, not years, and covers activities that lower water quality on a non-permanent basis such as during construction activities or optimization of a treatment process.

-3.4 Responsibilityies for Completing Level II ADR Documentation
+3.3.4 Responsibility for Completing Level II ADR Documentation

 Early and frequent communication should occur between applicants and DWQ staff.
-The applicant (owner), or owner's representative, is responsible for compiling the information required for the selection of Parameters of Concern (Section 4.0), Alternatives Analysis (Section 5.0), and the Statement of Social, Environmental, and Economic Importance (Section 6.0) and selecting the preferred option.
-The applicant is also-responsible for recommending the parameters of concern and the preferred alternative to DWQ.
-However, DWQ staff will assist where possible and provide timely comments to draft material to avoid delays in the permitting process.
-Much of this information is compiled\prepared for other purposes such as a Facility Plan.
+The applicant (owner), or owner's representative, is responsible for compiling the information required for the selection of Parameters of Concern (Section 4.0), Alternatives Analysis (Section 5.0), and the Statement of Social, Environmental, and Economic Importance (Section 6.0).
+The applicant is responsible for recommending the parameters of concern and the preferred alternative to DWQ.
+DWQ staff will assist where possible and provide timely comments to draft material to avoid delays in the permitting process.
+Much of this information is prepared for other purposes such as a Facility Plan.
 The suggested process for conducting Level II ADRs is shown in Figure 2.